tecknight/comfy_model_html/README.md

 	   │ └─Model name
 	   └──Number of columns

- The example and default string tells the program to create a 7 column table containing:
+ The example and default string as shown above tells the program to create:
+ - A 7 column table with
  - Model name in column 1
  - Trigger words in column 2
  - Civitai URL in column 3